What is futures trading?

-When you trade futures, you are trading the price of a given instrument out to a set date in the future be it a month or year ahead.
-Futures markets are used for both hedging and speculation and they are a very important component of today’s global marketplace.
+Futures trading is entering into a contract to buy or sell a given instrument at a set price and a set date in the future.
+This could be Oil, Gold, FTSE, DAX or bonds and be a month or year ahead.
+Futures trading is used for both hedging and speculation and they are a very important component of today’s global marketplace.

 Futures markets are exchange-traded and usually, have a central counterparty or clearinghouse that acts as buyer to all sellers and the seller to all buyers.
 Effectively guaranteeing the settlement of all trades conducted on the exchange.
 Many futures contracts are deliverable though there are also a growing number of CFDs or contracts for the difference which are settled for cash and not the underlying instrument or commodity.

 Futures trading takes place on a margined basis with an initial margin or deposit required at the outset of the trade and then variation or maintenance margin as required throughout the lifetime of the trade, these margins are pledged to the clearinghouse or central counterparty.

 The most popular markets for futures trading are:

 - Foreign exchange

 There are futures markets on all sorts of different products ranging from cheese to short-term interest rates and carbon emissions.
 What’s more new contracts are regularly introduced, for example, we have recently seen the launch of Bitcoin futures contracts on a cryptocurrency for crypto trading and environmental sustainability.

 To start trading futures you need a futures broker, a thorough understanding of the financial markets and some risk capital (money).

 You can compare the best futures brokers that are regulated in the UK here.